Scale-Adaptive Generative Flows for Multiscale Scientific Data: Introduction

-We develop strategies to address these numerical challenges through the principled design of generative flow processes within the framework of stochastic interpolants \cite{albergo2023building,albergo2023stochastic}, which is closely related to flow matching \cite{lipman2022flow} and rectified flows \cite{liu2022flow} and generalizes diffusion and score-based generative models \cite{sohl2015deep,song2019generative,ho2020denoising,song2020score} as special cases.
-The approach interpolates between noise and data samples, generating new samples through iterative denoising that progressively removes noise across multiple scales.

-Our analysis reveals fundamental relationships between noise characteristics and numerical stability, leading to improved noise design and interpolation schedules that enhance both efficiency and spectral accuracy when generating samples from numerically ill-conditioned distributions.
+We develop strategies to address these numerical challenges within the flow matching, rectified flow, and stochastic interpolants framework~\cite{lipman2022flow,albergo2023building,albergo2023stochastic,liu2022flow}, which generalizes diffusion and score-based generative models~\cite{sohl2015deep,song2019generative,ho2020denoising,song2020score} as special cases.
+The approach interpolates between a noise sample and a data sample, generating new samples by integrating a learned drift field.
+Our analysis reveals fundamental relationships between noise characteristics, interpolation schedules, and the regularity of the drift field, and we design recipes that improve efficiency and spectral accuracy when generating samples from numerically ill-conditioned distributions.